MIXING & EFFECTS

-- External Inputs - Most ASIO drivers provide inputs (6) for microphone, line-in, etc. You can route these inputs to any or all Mixer tracks.
+- External Inputs - Most ASIO drivers provide inputs (External audio IN) for microphone, line-in, etc. You can route these inputs to any or all Mixer tracks.
 Note that the ASIO inputs will not replace but mix together with any input audio

 the track receives from other sources (instruments, other tracks, etc).

-- External Outputs - Most ASIO drivers provide outputs (7).
+- External Outputs - Most ASIO drivers provide outputs (External audio OUT).
 You can route any Mixer track to any

 - FL Studio as VST - Additional outputs also appear when using the FL Studio multi output VSTi connection.